aksommerville/egg2/README.md

 - [ ] `eau-format.md`: "Duration of a sound is strictly limited to 5 seconds.".
 I didn't implement this yet.
 - [x] !!! minify: `const frequency = 256000 / (lforate * this.player.tempo);` became `const ex=256000/eu*this[h8][hO]`, missing parens!
 - [ ] Web synth: tuned voices use the oscillator's `detune` for both wheel and pitchenv.
 I expect they will conflict.
+- [ ] web synth not sustaining notes?
+- [ ] Web playhead incorrect for songs shorter than the forward period.
+That's a tricky one, and not likely to matter.